Murmansk Oblast: Economy

 The Murmansk Oblast is very rich in natural resources and has deposits of over 700 minerals.
 The main industries of the region are in the sphere of raw material extraction and basic processing.
 The largest industries are metallurgy (36,6%), electric power-production (22,9%) and food-industry, including fishing (13,7%).
 The icefree port of Murmansk plays an important role in marine transportation in Russia, and the oblast has a 41% share of the total Russian marine transport market.
 The fishing industry is among the most profitable in the region, supplying 16% of Russia's total fish production.
 Murmansk is a key base for three fishing fleets, including Russia's largest, the Murmansk Trawl Fleet.

 The economy of the region is export-oriented.
 Main export items are nickel products, apatite concentrate, copper and copper products, aluminium and ferrous metals.
 The Murmansk Region produces almost 100 percent of Russia's apatite concentrate (3.7 million tons in 1998), 43 percent of nickel, 15 percent of copper, 12 percent of iron ore and iron ore concentrate (17.7 million and 6.4 million tons in 1998), and 40 percent of cobalt.

 The largest companies of the region – constituting 90% of the oblast's production – are Pechenganickel, Olcon, the Kola Nuclear Power Plant, Sevrybkholodflot, Murmanrybprom, Murmansk Trawl Fleet and Murmansk Shipping Company.

 Large oil and gas resources have been discovered on the shelf of the Barents sea, including the massive Shtokman field – one of the world's largest gas fields with estimated reserves of 3.8 trillion cubic meters.
 Prospective oil fields could potentially yield up to 40 million tons in the next 10–15 years.
 However, the development of the oil and gas resources will require considerable investment.

 In 2006, the Murmansk Oblast's gross regional product was 141.9 billion rubles, which amounts to about 0.4% of the Russian GDP.
 Unemployment in 2006 was 3,4%.
-GRP pro capita in 2007 was 225 044 rubles.
+GRP per capita in 2007 was 225,044 rubles.
 Regional automobile code is 51.